jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-4/part-06.md

-+++
+---
-title= "The Hisory of the Ka'bah" description= "The mosques and venerated buildings of the world" image= "/covers/muq.jpg" date= 2022-01-29 linkb= "/research/ibn-khaldun/muqaddimah/chapter-4/part-05" linkbtext= "Part 5" linkf= "/research/ibn-khaldun/muqaddimah/chapter-4/part-07" linkftext= "Part 7" heading= "Part 6" icon = "/icons/ibn.jpg"
+title: "The History of the Ka'bah"
+description: "The mosques and venerated buildings of the world"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 6"
+date: 2020-01-24
+---

-## The mosques and venerated buildings of the world.
+## The mosques and venerated buildings of the world

 God singled out some places of the earth for special honor and made them the homes of His worship. <!-- (People who worship in them) receive a much greater reward and recompense (than people who worship elsewhere).  -->